PauSala/indiana/README.md

   -n, --name <NAME>  The name of the dependency to search for -p, --path <PATH>  The directory to search in.
 Defaults to the current directory [default: .]
-  -d, --deep         Flag to indicate whether to search for the dependency in Cargo.lock as well -h, --help         Print help
+  -d, --deep         Flag to indicate whether to search for the dependency in Cargo.lock as well -t, --threaded     Flag to indicate whether to explore files in parallel -h, --help         Print help
   -V, --version      Print version
 ```